 The more I speak with companies looking for developers, the more I realize one common thread: Many companies are skittish when it comes to hiring remote workers, whether they’re across town, across the country, or around the world.
 There’s something deeply ingrained in the culture that says an employee must be on-site to be effective, to be effectively managed, or to be part of “the team.”

-There are definitely some concerns that must be addressed when hiring remote workers, however, many of the concerns that exist in the thought process of hiring managers and HR departments are more based in myth than fact.
-So in the vein of a very popular TV show, let’s do a little myth busting.
+There are definitely some concerns that must be addressed when hiring remote workers, however, many of the concerns that exist in the thought process of hiring managers and HR departments are more based on myth than fact.
+So in the vein of a very popular TV show, let’s do a little myth-busting.

 Myth 1: Remote Workers are unreliable or hard to manage.

 This, of course, is a generalization.
 In any given population, some of your employees will be more reliable than others, and this holds true whether they’re in your office, working in a remote office, or working from home.

 To overcome the problem of employee reliability, a good manager will rely on effective management practices as well as effective hiring practices.
 Volumes have been written about how to effectively manage under-motivated employees, and with only a little tweak, they apply to remote employees as well.

 We’ve written a white paper all about remote employee management, check it out.

 Myth #2: Overseas employees aren’t as “good” as domestic employees.

 And we’ve hit on another generalization.
 Are the employees in your office the best in the world?
 Chances are, because you’ve hired them, you think they’re near the top.
 If they were to work from home for a company on the other side of the country, would your employees still be the best?
 The point is, everywhere is remote to somewhere.